MicrosoftDocs/windows-dev-docs/terminal/tutorials/powerline-setup.md

 ### Set Cascadia Code PL as your font

-To set the Cascadia Code PL font for use with PowerLine (after downloading, unzipping, and installing on your system), you will need to open your [profile settings](../customize-settings/profile-appearance.md) in your settings.json file by selecting **Settings** (Ctrl+,) from your Windows Terminal dropdown menu.
+To set the Cascadia Code PL font for use with PowerLine (after [downloading the Cascadia Code font](https://github.com/microsoft/cascadia-code/releases), unzipping, and installing on your system), you will need to open your [profile settings](../customize-settings/profile-appearance.md) in your settings.json file by selecting **Settings** (Ctrl+,) from your Windows Terminal dropdown menu.
 This can also be done using the settings UI if you have it enabled.

 Once your settings.json file opens, find the Windows PowerShell profile and add: `"fontFace": "Cascadia Code PL"` to designate Cascadia Code PL as the font.
 This will provide those nice Cascadia Code Powerline glyphs.
 You should notice the change in your terminal as soon as you select **Save** in your editor.